kobe13/portfolio/README.md

 ## About

-This is my personal portfolio website built using Gatsby, React, TypeScript and Tailwind CSS.
+This is my personal portfolio website deployed on GitHub Pages using GitHub Action and built with Gatsby, React, TypeScript and Tailwind CSS.
 It showcases my projects, skills, and experience.

 ## Installation